XuehaiPan/Dev-Setup/README.md

 - If you are using Linux, modify the default user name and host name in function `send_to_mac` and `receive_from_mac` in `$HOME/.dotfiles/utilities.sh`.

-- After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups/$DATETIME`.
+- After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups/$DATETIME`, and the symbolic link `$HOME/.dotfiles/backups/latest` links to the latest one.

 ### Upgrade Packages